mimikgit/cocoapod-EdgeCore/README.md

 # ``EdgeCore``

-mimik Client Library for iOS provides a programmatic way to work with the edgeEngine Runtime to access information about the mobile device on which the application is running.
+mimik Client Library for iOS provides a programmatic way to work with the mim OE (edgeEngine) Runtime to access information about the mobile device on which the application is running.

 @Metadata {
     @CallToAction(purpose: link, url: "https://github.com/mimikgit/cocoapod-EdgeCore")